-- a completed and signed application for admission - a \$40 nonrefundable application fee (check or money order) payable to: The University of Toledo. - academic credentials: - an official high school transcript or results of the test of General Educational Development (GED) - results from either the ACT or SAT if the student is an Ohio resident out of high school less than one year or a resident of a state other than Ohio out of high school less than two years. - official college transcripts if attended college while in high school or if fewer than 8 semester or 12 quarter hours of college level work were attempted after high school at another regionally accredited college or university.
+- a completed and signed application for admission - a \$40 nonrefundable application fee (check or money order) payable to: The University of Toledo. - academic credentials: - an official high school transcript or results of the test of General Educational Development (GED) - results from either the ACT or SAT if the student is an Ohio resident out of high school less than one year or a resident of a state other than Ohio out of high school less than two years. - official college transcripts if attended college while in high school or if fewer than 8 semester or 12 quarter hours of college level work were attempted after high school at another regionally accredited college or university. - Copy of Resident Alien card (green card) if the student is a United States permanent resident.

 An official transcript is one that has been received directly from the issuing institution.
-It should bear the school's seal, recent date and an authorized signature.
+It should bear the school's seal, recent date, and an authorized signature.
 Under unusual circumstances, exceptions may be made at the discretion of a professional staff member.